huannv93/PROJECT-X/README.md

 ## Architecture:
 The infrastructure is composed of the following ressources:
 * Backend infrastructure: Contains an ECR registry, a task definition, an ECS cluster, an ECS service associated with a target group and an Application Load Balancer, an SSL certificate and a backend A record pointing to the load balancer.
 The ECS service is configured with a service autoscaling (Target Tracking Autoscaling which scales based on the ALB's requests per target).
-*  Frontend infrastructure: Contains an S3 bucket configured with static web hosting, alongside a cloudfront distribution, an SSL certificate and a website A record.
+*  Frontend infrastructure: Contains of Frontend is stored in S3 bucket private, alongside a cloudfront distribution, an SSL certificate and a website A record in Route53.

 ![alt text](https://github.com/huannv93/PROJECT-X/blob/main/deploy/docs/diagram.png)